 - TO REHEAT: Rewarm leftovers in a Dutch oven on the stovetop over medium-low heat.

-- Potato soups can become grainy once frozen and thawed, so I don’t recommend freezing this soup.
+- TO FREEZE: Potato soups can become grainy once frozen and thawed, so I don’t recommend freezing this soup.

 Join today and start saving your favorite recipes